dohnalik/devdac/README.md

 boot:

 	0   note defined,
-	1   puts CM3 into USB bootloader mode where new Streamer Software image can uploaded in over USB
+	1   puts CM3 into USB bootloader mode where new Streamer Software image can be uploaded over USB

 TODO:
 define exit from bootloader mode thru I2C-1 command from Streamer Software to DevDAC as USB CDC channel has been disconected in bootloader mode.